 Rapid and sustained improvements in food security, nutrition status, and other risk factors for chronic disease is possible, however, these approaches have not been widely translated into practice.

-This project will demonstrate achievable, effective, low-cost, translatable, scalable and sustained ways of improving food security and diet in an urban and regional Aboriginal community.
+This project has produced effective, low-cost, translatable, scalable and sustained ways of improving food security and diet in an urban and regional Aboriginal community.

 Improving Aboriginal food security and dietary intake: Approaches for remote and urban communitiesProject title

 Poor diet is a major contributor to the high levels of mortality and morbidity experienced by Aboriginal and Torres Strait Islander communities in Australia.
 Aboriginal and Torres Strait Islander people experience significant diet-related health inequities, such as higher rates of overweight/obesity, type 2 diabetes, cardiovascular disease and infant malnutrition.
 More than 80% of this excess burden of chronic disease is preventable, with the largest proportion of this attributable to poor diet.

 Many complex factors influence food insecurity and nutrition in Aboriginal communities, including distance to healthy food outlets, transport limitations, the high cost of food, ability to cook healthy meals and the time taken to shop and cook healthy food.
 Previous research at the Prevention Centre has shown that these problems exist both in urban as well as remote communities.

 While influences on Aboriginal diet are undoubtedly complex, previous research in remote areas has demonstrated that it is possible to achieve rapid, sustained improvements in objective measures of food security, dietary intake, nutrition status, and other risk factors for chronic disease.
 However, successful approaches have not been widely translated into practice, and to date, nutrition has not been a focus of policy to address Indigenous disadvantage.